h01ger/piuparts/README.txt

 The following prefixes for scripts are recognized:

+'post_chroot_unpack' - after the chroot has been unpacked/debootrapped.
+Before the chroot gets updated/dist-upgraded initially.

 'post_setup_' - after the *setup* of the chroot is finished.
 Before metadata of the chroot is recorded for later comparison.